 Young architects would be remiss and foolish to overlook this vast opportunity to make money and a name for themselves

-There’s no doubting that more and more companies are exploring how they can extend their activities into the virtual world – whether it be art galleries selling NFTs, venues for games, entertainment or business networking, or brands building social communities or establishing retail outlets.
+There’s no doubting that more and more companies are exploring how they can extend their activities into the virtual world – whether it be art galleries selling NFTs (despite concerns about their energy hungry processes), venues for games, entertainment or business networking, or brands building social communities or establishing retail outlets.
 Bloomberg recently estimated that the metaverse represents an $800bn market opportunity.

 So what are the design opportunities for architects in a realm where they are competing with game designers and others from outside architecture?